taehyounpark/queryosity/docs/pages/conceptual.md

 @section conceptual-columns Columns

 A `column` contains some data type `T` whose value changes, i.e. must be updated, for each entry.
-The computation graph only needs to perform the least number of updates possible:

-- A column value is updated for an entry only if its computation is required.
+Columns that are read-in from a dataset or defined as constants are *independent*, i.e. their values do not depend on others.
+A tower of dependent columns evaluated out of others as inputs forms the computation graph:

+![Example computation graph](../images/computation.png)

+@paragraph conceptual-columns-lazy Lazy optimizations
-    - Once updated, the value is cached and never re-computed.
+- If and when a column value is computed for an entry, it is cached and never re-computed.
 - A column value is not copied when used as an input for dependent columns.
     - It *is* copied a conversion is required.

-![Example computation graph](../images/computation.png)

 @section conceptual-selections Selections